 Shipping from the State of Louisiana to Rhode Island

-The state Louisiana pillars above the Gulf of Mexico just at the front of the Mississippi River, has boundaries with Arkansas to the north, Mississippi to the east and Texas to the west.
-Originally colonized by the French during the 18th century, it became U.S. territory as part of the legendary Louisiana Purchase in 1803, and was granted statehood in 1812.
+The state of Louisiana pillars above the Gulf of Mexico just at the front of the Mississippi River, having boundaries with Arkansas to the North, Mississippi to the East, and Texas to the West.
+Originally colonized by the French during the 18th century, it became U.S. territory as part of the legendary Louisiana Purchase in 1803.
+Louisiana was granted statehood in 1812.
 Louisiana’s capital city is Baton Rouge.
-Additionally, it is the home to the historic port city New Orleans, which is famous for its unique cuisine, jazz and spectacular Mardi Gras festival.
+Additionally, it is the home to the historic port city New Orleans, which is famous for its unique cuisine, jazz, and spectacular Mardi Gras festival.

-Louisiana is nicknamed by Sportsman’s Paradise.
+Louisiana is nicknamed Sportsman’s Paradise.
 It stands with the state motto-Union, Justice, Confidence.

 Shipping to the State of Louisiana to Rhode Island

-Rhode Island, measuring only about 48 miles long and 37 miles wide, is the smallest of the U.S. states.
-Despite its small area, Rhode Island, known as the “Ocean State,” boasts over 400 miles of coastline.
-Rhode Island was founded by Roger Williams in 1636, who had been banished from the Massachusetts colony for his advocacy of religious tolerance and the separation of church and state.
 During the colonial period, Newport was a major hub for shipping and trade, and in the 19th century, Rhode Island was at the forefront of the Industrial Revolution and the establishment of power-driven textile mills.
 Rhode Island hosted the first National Lawn Tennis Championship in 1899 and is home to the Tennis Hall of Fame.
 Famous Rhode Islanders include novelists Cormac MacCarthy and Jhumpa Lahiri, actor James Woods, television personality Meredith Vieira and Civil War U.S. Army officer Ambrose Burnside.